-Engineers Canada leases equipment and office space under operating leases which expire in April 2024 and June 2026.
-The future rental payments over the next four years including operating costs and taxes, are as follows:
+Engineers Canada leases office space under operating leases which expire in June 2026.
+The future rental payments over the next two years, including operating costs and taxes, are as follows:

 11. National programs:

 Engineers Canada is a party to a number of agreements with financial services companies.
 Under these agreements Engineers Canada derives revenues, referred to in these financial statements as affinity program and secondary professional liability insurance based on the purchase of goods and services by the members of Engineers Canada's various provincial and territorial member associations.